Glory (EP)

 Glory is the debut extended play (EP) by Australian rapper Iggy Azalea, released as a free digital download on 30 July 2012, by Grand Hustle Records.
 The EP serves as her first project with T.I.'s label since the announcement of her signing back in March 2012.
 The EP features guest appearances from T.I., who also serves as the project's executive producer, along with fellow rappers B.o.B and Pusha T, as well as singer-songwriter Mike Posner.
-The EP's production was handled by Bei Maejor, Lil' C, Mike Posner and more.
+The EP was recorded in 2012 at Treesound Studios, and its production was handled by Posner and B.o.B, alongside Bei Maejor, Lil' C and Omega.

-The free-download EP premiered exclusively on online mixtape distribution platform DatPiff and has since then been downloaded over 100,000 times on the website.
+Upon its release, the free-download EP was met with a mixed review from XXL.
+Despite this, the EP, after premiering exclusively on online mixtape distribution platform DatPiff, has since then been downloaded over 100,000 times on the website.
 It was also featured on their annual Top Mixtapes list of 2012.